JGex/assignment/README.md

 make sail-artisan CMD="user:token:upsert user@mail.com"
 ```
 The prompte will give you a usable token
-You regenerate the token if the user is already created
+The token is regenerated if the user is already created

 #### API